JFeintzeig/gameboy/README.md

 # gameboy
-A gameboy emulator in go
+A gameboy emulator in go.